alexandra-simeonova/drafts/navigation-parameters-reference.md

 # Navigation parameters reference

-> NOTE: To see how the navigation parameters are used, check out the [navigation configuration example](https://).
+> NOTE: To see the navigation parameters in use, check out the [navigation configuration example](https://).

 You can use parameters and functions listed below to configure your Luigi navigation structure: